Shavo Odadjian: System of a Down

 On October 21, 2001, during a show in Grand Rapids, Michigan where System of a Down was headlining with Slipknot, Odadjian was assaulted, racially profiled and escorted out of the Van Andel Arena by security guards when he tried to enter the backstage.
 He filed a lawsuit in March 2003.

 Physically Odadjian catches the eye through his notoriously scaling, braided beard, and spiked arm bracelet.
 Particularly Odadjian's beard quickly became a part of his signature look.

 Commenting on System of a Down's reputation for biting, socially and politically charged lyrics, Odadjian has rejected the label of System of a Down as a "political band" in interviews.
 He has stated:

 The band was on hiatus between 2006 and 2010, with group members focusing on outside projects.
 On November 23, 2010, System released an official statement declaring that they would play a number of European festivals in 2011, and they played a number of shows in western North America as well.

 Reuniting for recent performances

 On October 31, 2009, Odadjian hosted the event "Halloween" at The Roxy, in which he and fellow System bandmates Daron Malakian and John Dolmayan reunited to jam on stage and perform various songs together, including System of a Down's "Suite-Pee."
-The System of a Down trio also came together on November 20, 2009, and performed System songs together for a benefit honoring coma-stricken Chi Cheng of The Deftones, with Chino Moreno of Deftones singing on lead vocals.
+The System of a Down trio also came together on November 20, 2009, and performed System songs together for a benefit honoring coma-stricken Chi Cheng of Deftones, with Chino Moreno of Deftones singing on lead vocals.